Housing

 Housing and Development

 SPON believes all cities need constant renewal.
 However, development needs to be well-conceived, and be mindful of traffic, views, the impact on the environment, and infrastructure.
-The deluge of housing laws coming from Sacramento poses enormous challenges.
-SPON is actively engaged in understanding the many new laws and is developing solutions to meet state requirements while maintaining the unique character of our City.
+The deluge of housing laws coming from Sacramento pose enormous challenges.
+SPON is actively engaged in understanding the many new laws and is advancing solutions to meet state requirements while maintaining the unique character of our City.

 Initiatives/Achievements